zyddnys/manga-image-translator/README.md

 --ws-url WS_URL                              Server URL for WebSocket mode --save-quality SAVE_QUALITY                  Quality of saved JPEG image, range from 0 to 100 with
                                              100 being best
+--ignore-bubble {Numbers from 1 to 50}       The threshold for ignoring text in non bubble areas, with
+                                             valid values ranging from 1 to 50, does not ignore others.
+                                             Recommendation 5 to 10.
+If it is too small, normal bubble areas may be ignored, and if it is too large, non bubble areas may be considered normal bubbles
+                                             For example, --ignore-bubble 5

 ```

 <!-- Auto generated end -->